X-LANCE/MSDWILD/README.md

 This dataset is designed for multi-modal speaker diarization and lip-speech synchronization in the wild.
 [Demo](https://x-lance.github.io/MSDWILD)

-* [2024/01/08 Updates] The new frame-by-frame face bounding boxes and their positions in each frame have been uploaded as supplementary materials for our dataset.
-[Jump to Here](#videos-with-frame-by-frame-face-position-annotation).
+* [2024/01/08 Updates] The new frame-by-frame face bounding boxes and their positions in each frame have been uploaded as supplementary materials for our dataset. [-> Jump <-](#videos-with-frame-by-frame-face-position-annotation).

 ## Dataset Statistics
 <img src='imgs/metrics.png' width=70% />